 French love poem in the original version.
-Certainly the most translated in the world... with a french audio voice!
-A short love poem totally international, translated into 409 languages from all around the world.
+Certainly the most translated in the world...
+With a french audio voice!
+A short love poem totally international, translated into 410 languages from all around the world.
 So special, because it is printed with a mirror effect in my books, and so short that it was very easy to translate it in all languages.